syrmaplibpos/Data-Science_C-JHU/Course1.md

 A personal copy of a repository that you have taken from another person.
 You can fork somebody's repository and then when you make changes, the edits are logged on your repository, not theirs.

+* Best pratice

+Purposeful, single issue commmits

+informative commit messages

+pull and push often

 #### Practice Quiz

+1.Question 1

+I'm done editing a file, I need to ______ those changes then _______ them, and ______ it to the ________.

+Commit, merge, push, repository

+Pull, push, commit, branch

+Stage, commit, push, repository &check;

+2.Question 2

+What is a good example of a message to accompany a commit?

+Modified linear model of height to include new covariate, genotype &check;

+Added genotype

+Updated thing

+3.Question 3

+Which of these is NOT true about using a version control system?

+Version control should only be used by experts &check;

+Version control helps make sure that you do not lose work that you have done

+Version control minimizes the need to save different versions of the same file on your computer